 Journaling is one of the best ways to increase self-awareness.
-This is supported by anecdotes, personal examples and - above all - research and many peer-reviewed studies.
-But how can you form the habit of maintaining this self-awareness journal?
+This is supported by anecdotes, personal examples, and peer-reviewed studies.
+But how can you form the habit of maintaining a journal for self-awareness?
 How do you even begin?

 Gaining self-awareness is inherent to journaling.
-But are there specific things you can do while journaling that can further stimulate your self-awareness?
+But there are some specific things you can do while journaling that can further stimulate your self-awareness.

 1. Take time to write down the things that bother you